 6. Plan your wiring path

-Your Nest camera needs to be plugged in at all times, so be sure your cable can reach an outlet comfortably.
+Unless you have the Nest Cam Battery, your Nest camera needs to be plugged in at all times, so be sure your cable can reach an outlet comfortably.
 You’ll have about 10 feet of cable to work with and cable anchors to keep the cord from coming loose.

 Nest recommends leaving a little slack on both ends of the cable to provide enough cabling to reach.
 We recommend hiding the cable or keeping it high on the side of your house to prevent tampering.
 Outdoor plug covers can protect your outlet and the cable inside.